CommandLineLabs/completegeek/docs/002-directories.md

 ubuntu@completegeek:~/directory_one$
 ```

 So we made a directory called "directory_one."
 Why the underscore?
 Well, let's talk about some rules and guidelines for choosing file and directory names in Linux.
+And in fact, from now on we're going to just say "file names" for simplicity.
+But you should know that in Unix **everything is a file**, and under the hood, directories are just files that are special.
+All the rules and guidelines below apply equally to files and directories.

 **Rules**:

-* File and directory names are **case sensitive.** This is **very different** from what you're probably used to on Mac or Windows.
+* File names are **case sensitive.** This is **very different** from what you're probably used to on Mac or Windows.
 This means that "Apple.txt" is a **different** file from "apple.txt".
 We'll explore this later
-* File and directory names can **not** include the following characters:
+* File names can **not** include the following characters:
     * / (forward slash)
     * \> (greater-than)
     * < (less-than)